Baby hatch: Russia

-The law treats babies found in baby boxes as foundlings, who are raised by the State while going through the legal process of adoption.
+The law treats babies found in baby boxes as foundlings, who are raised by the state while going through the legal process of adoption.
 Senator Elena Mizulina proposed a law to ban baby boxes.
-In September 2016 it was approved by the Russian government stating that the special places for anonymous abandoning the newborns violate the Convention on the Rights of the Child.
+In September 2016 the ban was approved by the Russian government, stating that special places for anonymous abandonment of newborns violate the Convention on the Rights of the Child.

 South Africa

-The non-profit organisation "Door Of Hope Children's Mission" set up a "hole in the wall" in July 1999 at the Mission Church in Johannesburg.
-By March 2013 around 148 babies came through the hole in the wall but over 1300 babies have come through their doors.
+The non-profit organisation Door Of Hope Children's Mission set up a "hole in the wall" in July 1999 at the Mission Church in Johannesburg.
+By March 2013, around 148 babies came through the hole in the wall but over 1,300 babies have come through their doors.

 South Korea

 Pastor Lee Jong-rak operates a "baby box" in his church in southwest Seoul.
-Before the Special Adoption Law was passed in August 2012, Lee said that the baby box received an average of about two newborns per month, but that number has risen to about 19.
+Before the Special Adoption Law was passed in August 2012, Lee said that the baby box received an average of about two newborns per month, but that number has risen to about 19 as of 2013.
+Awareness of baby hatches in South Korea remains high.